 - Your organization already has cross-departmental transparency about prospect, customer, and partner interactions.

-- You can already track channel partner engagement, their implementation of campaign-in-a-box resources, and the results of such campaigns.
+- You can already track target audience engagement, prospect conversions, deal progression, and clear results of your campaigns.

-- Managers and directors already have enough data about user engagement across content and promotional platforms; partner engagement; and channel marketing campaign ROI.
+- Managers and directors already have enough data about user engagement across content and promotional platforms so they can measure ROI.

 - Managers have visibility into direct sales interactions to understand what deals are being won and why versus what deals are being lost and why.